Saskatchewan Highway 3

-Highway 3 is a major provincial highway in the Canadian province of Saskatchewan.
+Highway 3 is a major east–west provincial highway in Saskatchewan, Canada.
 It runs from the Alberta border, where it continues west as Alberta Highway 45, to the Manitoba border, and then continues east as Highway 77.
-Highway 3 is about 615 km (382 mi.) long.
-The CanAm Highway comprises Saskatchewan Highways 35, 39, 6, 3, as well as 2.
-59.7 mi of Saskatchewan Highway 3 contribute to the CanAm Highway between Melfort and Prince Albert.
+Major communities along the route include Prince Albert, Melfort, and Tisdale.
+Highway 3 is about 615 km long, the majority of which is two lanes.

-Major communities that Highway 3 passes through are Prince Albert, Melfort, and Tisdale.
+A 59.7 mi long section of Highway 3 between Melfort and Prince Albert is part of the international CanAm Highway and a 43 km long section between Shellbrook and Prince Albert is part of the interprovincial Northern Woods and Water Route.